 Hunt Library computers are equipped with standard academic software and require users to enter login credentials.
 Hunt Library adheres to the Information Technology Acceptable Use of University Computing Resources Policy, APPM 7.5.
-The policy is also part of the Embry-Riddle Student Honor Code found in the Student Handbook.
+The policy is also part of the Embry-Riddle Student Honor Code.
 The following is a summary of points especially relevant to Hunt Library public computer and wireless use.

 - The university's computing resources are primarily for academic-related activities.

 - The computers should not be used for activities that are considered harassing, obscene or threatening by the recipient or another viewer.

-- Abide by copyright laws when using University computing.
-The unauthorized publishing or use of copyrighted material is prohibited and users are personally liable for the consequences of unauthorized use.
+- The unauthorized publishing or use of copyrighted material is prohibited and users are personally liable for the consequences of unauthorized use.

 - Use of these computers does not guarantee privacy or confidentiality of any information on or communication sent through the Internet.

 In addition to the university's computing policy, the Hunt Library has the following guidelines:

-- Pending availability, ERAU alumni (with an ERAU Alumni card), Sodexo and Starbucks employees, or visiting professors or dignitaries with authorization from a College Dean, may be logged on to a public computer for one hour per day by a Research Librarian or an Access Services staff member.
+- Pending availability, ERAU alumni (with an ERAU Alumni card), Sodexo and Starbucks employees or visiting professors or dignitaries with authorization from a College Dean, may be logged on to a public computer for one hour per day by a library staff member.

 - Problems with the computer systems, including the printers, should be reported to the IT lab monitor on duty or the Research or Access Services staff so that the problem can be corrected.

-- Paper should be loaded into the printers by IT lab monitor on duty or Access Services or Research staff only.
+- Paper should be loaded into the printers by the IT lab monitor on duty or Access Services or Research staff only.